MarcoMonteverde00/datavis/src/lab4.md

 <a href="https://www.ncei.noaa.gov/access/monitoring/climate-at-a-glance/statewide/time-series" style="color: #808080; font-size: 12px; text-decoration: none;">
     Data Source: [Statewide Time Series - National Centers for Environmental Information]
   </a>

+A possible alternative to convey informations about the minimum and maximum temperatures of each year is represented by the ridgeline plot, which shows the probability distibution of the temperature.